Bachelor of Physics

 - Active Science

-- Introduction into the world of work
+- Introduction into the World of Work I

 Second Year

-- Numerical physics
+- Numerical Physics

 Third Year

-- Introduction into the world of work
+- Introduction to the World of Work II

 - Recent EmSAT-English with a Minimum score of 1250 with a validity of 18 months